 09 Sep ‘two by two’ banana muffins

-I call these my “two by two” muffins because they are super simple to make – all you need to do is remember the number two.
-Two of these, half (1/2) of that and before you know it, you’ll have a tray of one or two dozen muffins.
-I knew I needed to photograph this batch and finally share the recipe here after one of my eggs had two yolks.
+I call these my “two by two” banana muffins because they are super simple to make – all you need to do is remember the number two.
+You pop in two of these and half (1/2) of that, and before you know it you’ll have a tray of two dozen mini muffins.
+I knew I needed to photograph this batch and share the recipe here after one of my eggs had two yolks.
 It was a sign!

 makes 12 full sized muffins or 24 mini sized muffins